-Any loss or theft of cannabis products must be reported to the Secretary, NSW Health, on the Notification of Loss or Theft of Accountable Drugs (S8 and S4D substances) form as for Schedule 8 drugs.
-Unwanted cannabis products may not be destroyed except by a person authorised to destroy Schedule 8 drugs.
+Any loss or theft of Schedule 8 cannabis medicines must be reported to the Secretary, NSW Health, on the Notification of Loss or Theft of Accountable Drugs (S8 and S4D substances) form as for all Schedule 8 drugs.
+Unwanted cannabis medicines may not be destroyed except by a person authorised to destroy Schedule 8 drugs.

-The TGA is responsible for the regulation of the quality aspects of medicinal cannabis products.
-The TGA's Therapeutic Goods Order No. 93 - Standard for Medicinal Cannabis (TGO 93) provides controls aiming to ensure acceptable quality of cannabis products and ingredients used in their manufacture.
+The TGA is responsible for the regulation of the quality aspects of cannabis medicines.
+The TGA's Therapeutic Goods Order No. 93 - Standard for Medicinal Cannabis (TGO 93) provides controls aiming to ensure acceptable quality of cannabis medicines and ingredients used in their manufacture.

-For further information on importing visit The Office of Drug Control.
-Application forms are provided on their website.
+For further information on Commonwealth requirements, visit the websites for the Therapeutic Goods Administration and The Office of Drug Control.

 Assessing the product

 Before applying for a NSW Licence, an assessment of the product must be undertaken to ensure that obligations under State and Commonwealth laws are met.
 The Therapeutic Goods Administration (TGA) has published detailed information on access to unregistered medicinal cannabis products.
-The Office of Drug Controlhas also published detailed information on the importation, exportation, cultivation, production and manufacture of medicinal cannabis products.
-It is recommended that a Regulatory Affairs Consultant is engaged to assist in the process of applying for a licence, including assessing the product.
+The Office of Drug Control has also published detailed information on the importation, exportation, cultivation, production and manufacture of medicinal cannabis products.
+It is recommended that a Regulatory Affairs Consultant is engaged to assist in the process of applying for a licence, including assessing the product for eligibility for supply.

 You must confirm that the product is a therapeutic good for human therapeutic use, and not a food or a cosmetic.
 The TGA has established SME Assist, an assessment tool to assist in assessing if a product is a therapeutic good for therapeutic use.

-The product must be included in Schedule 4 or in Schedule 8 of the NSW Poisons List or Poisons Standard.
+The product must be included in Schedule 4 or in Schedule 8 of the NSW Poisons List, i.e. the Poisons Standard.
 You will need to furnish a Certificate of Analysis that shows the total cannabinoid content of the product to be able to determine the schedule of the product.
-A cannabis product is in Schedule 4 if the cannabidiol content is >98% of total cannabinoid content.
-If the product is not for human therapeutic use, it is in Schedule 9 and cannot be manufactured or supplied by wholesale under a NSW Licence.
+A cannabis medicine is in Schedule 4 if the cannabidiol content is >98% of total cannabinoid content.
+If the product is not for human therapeutic use, it is in Schedule 9 and prohibited under Schedule 1 of the NSW Drug Misuse and Trafficking Act and cannot be manufactured or supplied by wholesale under a NSW Licence.

 The product must comply with TGO 93 – Standard for Medicinal Cannabis.
 The Therapeutic Goods Administration will require a certification of compliance to the Standard before the product can be supplied.